 Down at the Cove

-Hole in the Wall, a historical marker and Cooks Cove are in this area.
+This area includes Hole in the Wall, a historical marker, and Cooks Cove.
 The first stop, Hole in the Wall, is on the left-hand side as you go over the last stile.

-Walk along to Cooks Cove next.
+Next, walk along to Cooks Cove.
 It is safe to go swimming here, or you can explore this area.

 Another sight to see here is the historic marker marking Cook’s arrival.
 It is up a little hill and has great views of the cove.